Top Things You Need to Know About Swift Concurrency in Swift 6

 1. Swift Concurrency Basics Refresher

-3. Actor Model Improvements
+3. Actor Model Enhancements

 actor Counter {